dxlani/dxl-vue-imagesPreview/README.md

-# dxl-vue-imagesPreview
+# dxl-vue-imagespreview

-dxl-vue-imagesPreview is a picture viewer for Vue.js.
+dxl-vue-imagespreview is a picture viewer for Vue.js.

 ## Demo